Giusto Fernando Tenducci: Biography

-He then sang in Ireland.
-He was not only singing but also arranging operas for the Smock Alley Theatre.
-In 1765 in Dublin he met Dorothea Maunsell, whom he married in 1766.
-In 1768 he returned to London from Edinburgh, where he remained for almost the rest of his life.
-He taught singing to Wolfgang Amadeus Mozart in Paris in 1777–1778.
+He then moved to Ireland, singing and also arranging operas for the Smock Alley Theatre.
+In 1765, in Dublin he met Dorothea Maunsell whom he married in 1766.
+In 1768, he returned to London from Edinburgh where he remained for most of the rest of his life, except for a period between 1771 and 1778 when he appeared in many roles in Italy, then traveled to Paris.
+He taught singing to Wolfgang Amadeus Mozart in Paris in 1777–8.
 Impressed with his teacher's singing abilities, Mozart wrote a concert aria for him which is now lost (K. 315b).

 He returned to Italy just months before his death in January 1790 in Genoa.